-An establishment for the live performing arts (excluding movie theaters) with open-air or cinema with seating for audiences.
+An establishment for the performing arts with open-air or cinema with seating for audiences.
 Such establishments may include related customary uses such as food and beverage sales and other concessions.

-I. Other Parks and Open Spaces Not Listed
+- Other Parks and Open Spaces Not Listed - 1.
+Defined